-If we imagine intuition as water: ritual practice is the process of combing through our daily routine, our emotional landscape, relationships, and spaces, to find every surface & nook that is the right shape to hold that solution.
-We build ourselves approachable and numerous reservoirs... to sip, touch, dip into, when we need to connect to our instinctual nature*
+If we imagine intuition as water, Ritual Practice is the process of combing through our daily routine, our emotional landscape, relationships, and spaces, to find every surface & nook that is the right shape to hold that solution.
+We build ourselves approachable and numerous reservoirs... to sip, touch, dip into...

 My hope (and my experience) is that by fostering a continuous dialogue with our interior, we have a tremendous ability to move energy, encourage growth, lean into physical and emotional health, stay present through difficulties and pain, stay present through joy and pleasure, make decisions, connect to others with more honesty, & deepen our capacity to show up for our community & our world.